Community Acupuncture for Health Equity

 Grad.
 Dip (Public Health)

-Dr Rebecca Tolhurst (TCM) is a member of the Australian Traditional Medicine Society (ATMS) and is registered with the Chinese Medicine Board of Australia (CMBA) under the Acupuncture and Chinese Herbal Medicine divisions.
+Dr Rebecca Tolhurst (TCM) is a member of the Australian Acupuncture & Chinese Medicine Association (AACMA) and is registered with the Chinese Medicine Board of Australia (CMBA) under the Acupuncture and Chinese Herbal Medicine divisions.